Visiting the Sanctuary

 What should I pack for a visit to the Sanctuary?

-Comfortable closed-toe shoes, rain gear, a sun hat, sun glasses and your camera!
-Some people also bring a diary or sketch pad to record their Sloth Sanctuary experience in a creative way. top of page
+Comfortable closed-toe shoes, rain gear, sun protection (it’s hot here!), bottled water and your camera!
+Some guests also bring a diary or sketch pad to record their Sloth Sanctuary experience in a creative way. top of page

 What other activities can I do near the Sanctuary?